 3.1 At least four months prior to Council being reconstituted the Chancellor will invite members of Council to put forward names of prospective nominees for consideration as Governor in Council appointees on the next Council.
 The Chancellor will also ascertain from the current members their interest in continuing to serve on Council.
 The Code specifies that members should not generally exceed 12 years on a governing body, and if a member wishes to continue beyond 12 years, this must be specifically agreed by the majority of the governing body.

-3.2 The Vice-Chancellor and President will also seek names of prospective nominees from the Senior Staff of the University through a formal email to the Senior Staff.
+3.2 The Vice-Chancellor and President may also seek names of prospective nominees from the Senior Staff of the University through a formal email to the Senior Staff.

-3.3 The names of prospective nominees accompanied by publicly available information on the nominee will be submitted to the Secretary, Chancellor's Committee.
-Nominees should not be contacted prior to the meeting of Chancellor's Committee.
+3.3 The names of prospective nominees accompanied by publicly available information on the nominee will be submitted to the Secretary, Governance, Nominations and Remuneration Committee.
+Nominees should not be contacted prior to the meeting of Governance, Nominations and Remuneration Committee.

-3.4 Chancellor's Committee will meet to consider the names of prospective members and will draw up a list ensuring that all the following categories are represented, noting that a minimum of two names in the continuing and financial categories is essential.
+3.4 Governance, Nominations and Remuneration Committee will meet to consider the names of prospective members and will draw up a list ensuring that all the following categories are represented, noting that a minimum of two names in the continuing and financial categories is essential.

-A minimum of 12 names for eight positions will be agreed by category, with some names in reserve.
+A minimum of nine names for three positions will be agreed by category, with some names in reserve to be considered for the additional members category.
 Nominees who are alumni or have an existing association with QUT will normally be accorded a higher priority than those nominees who have no known association with the University.
 Gender balance of the nominees will also be a factor that may influence the agreed names.

 3.5 The Chancellor or Vice-Chancellor and President, as designated by the Committee, will meet with the prospective members to ascertain their willingness to be nominated and provide them with information on the role.
 If they do not agree to nomination, reserve nominees will be contacted.
 Those candidates who agree to be nominated will be asked to provide a detailed curriculum vitae.

-3.6 Chancellor's Committee will endorse the final list of names before it is forwarded to the Minister, at least two months before Council is due to be reconstituted.
+3.6 Governance, Nominations and Remuneration Committee will endorse the final list of names before it is forwarded to the Minister, at least two months before Council is due to be reconstituted.
 The Chancellor will meet with the Minister to discuss the names shortly after they have been submitted.

 4. FILLING OF ADDITIONAL MEMBERS AND CASUAL VACANCIES